cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 Uncertainties on the shapes will be added with the option `--saveWithUncertainties`.
 These uncertainties are generated by re-sampling of the fit covariance matrix, thereby accounting for the full correlation between the parameters of the fit.

->**[warning]**
+!!! warning
->It may be tempting to sum up the uncertainties in each bin (in quadrature) to get the *total* uncertainty on a process however, this is (usually) incorrect as doing so would not account for correlations *between the bins*.
+    It may be tempting to sum up the uncertainties in each bin (in quadrature) to get the *total* uncertainty on a process however, this is (usually) incorrect as doing so would not account for correlations *between the bins*.
 Instead you can refer to the uncertainties which will be added to the post-fit normalizations described above.

 Additionally, the covariance matrix **between** bin yields (or yields/bin-widths) in each channel will also be saved as a `TH2F` named **total_covar**.
 If the covariance between *all bins* across *all channels* is desired, this can be added using the option `--saveOverallShapes`.
 Each folder will now contain additional distributions (and covariance matrices) corresponding to the concatenation of the bins in each channel (and therefore the covaraince between every bin in the analysis).
 The bin labels should make it clear as to which bin corresponds to which channel.